danehans/toolbox/README.md

 #### User-Facing Variables

-- `NS` (default: default): Specifies the namespace in which resources will be created or deleted.
+- `NS`: Specifies the namespace in which resources will be created or deleted.
 If a different namespace is used, the script will create it if it doesn't already exist.
+Defaults to "default"
-- `BACKOFF_TIME` (default: 5): Specifies the time in seconds to wait between retries during connectivity and waypoint stats checks.
+- `BACKOFF_TIME`: Specifies the time in seconds to wait between retries during connectivity and waypoint stats checks.
+Defaults to 5.
-- `MAX_RETRIES` (default: 12): The maximum number of retry attempts for connectivity and waypoint stats checks.
+- `MAX_RETRIES`: The maximum number of retry attempts for connectivity and waypoint stats checks.
+Defaults to 12.
-- `WAYPOINT_STATS_KEY` (default: http.inbound_0.0.0.0_80;.rbac.allowed): The specific Istio waypoint stats key to monitor during waypoint connectivity testing.
+- `WAYPOINT_STATS_KEY`: The specific Istio waypoint stats key to monitor during waypoint connectivity testing.
+Defaults to "default: http.inbound_0.0.0.0_80;.rbac.allowed".

 Example